zzulueta/mslearn-ai-agents/Instructions/03-agent-custom-functions.md

 Tasks performed in this exercise:

 * Create an Azure AI Foundry project and deploy a model
-* Develop an agent with function tools
+* Develop an agent that uses function tools
 * Clean up resources

 This exercise should take approximately **30** minutes to complete.